 A Living Trust is Like a Container for Your Estate

 It is helpful to think of a Living Trust as a container (such as a glass) that one person passes to another.
 Everything inside of the glass (liquids, ice cubes, etc.) will be successfully passed to the other person.
 Everything that remains outside of the glass will not be passed on to them.

-Funding is the process of adding your real and personal property – the “water” and “ice cubes” –to the Living Trust, so that they successfully make it to your beneficiaries.
+Funding is the process of adding your real and personal property – the “water” and “ice cubes” – to your Revocable Living Trust, so that they successfully make it to your beneficiaries.

 See our article, I’ve Got My Living Trust, Now What Do I Do?